MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/multiset-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir tür, `reverse_iterator` ters olarak çok küme üzerinde yinelemek için kullanılır.
+Bir tür `reverse_iterator` , ters olarak çok küme üzerinde yinelemek için kullanılır.

 ### <a name="example"></a>Örnek